Healthcare Disparities

 A positive score: commercial enrollees are receiving higher quality care.

 HeIDI demonstrated (using the Standard and the Non-Behavioral Health Tools) a gradual worsening of disparities (the higher the value, the poorer the performance) nationally with a substantial deterioration during and after the COVID-19 pandemic years between individuals with Commercial/Private and Medicaid managed care from 2017 to 2022.
-The HeIDI improved slightly in 2023.
+The HeIDI improved slightly in 2023 with improvement for 2024 which brought its performance to that witnessed during 2020 (at the start of the COVID-19 pandemic).

 Summary of Potential Benefits in Using HeIDI